After the Earthquake, Check for Injuries and Damage

-- Gas Leaks.
-Shut off the main gas valve only if you suspect a leak because of broken pipes or the odor or sound of leaking natural gas.
-Don't turn it back on yourself - wait for the gas company to check for leaks.
-The phone book has detailed information on this topic.
+- Gas Leaks - Shut off the main gas valve only if you suspect a leak from broken pipes or the odor or sound of leaking natural gas.
+Don't turn the gas back on yourself - wait for the gas company to check for leaks.

-- Downed Power Lines.
-If you see downed power lines, consider them energized and stay well away from them.
+- Downed Power Lines - If you see downed power lines, consider them live/energized and stay well away from them.
 Keep others away from them also.
-Never touch downed power lines or any objects in contact with them.
+Never touch downed power lines or any objects in contact with them including vehicles.

-- Damaged Masonry.
-Stay away from chimneys and walls made of brick or block.
-They may be weakened and could topple during aftershocks.
-Don't use a fireplace with a damaged chimney.
-It could start a fire or let poisonous gases into your home.
+- Damaged Masonry - Stay away from chimneys and walls made of brick or block.
+They may have been weakened during the quake and could topple during aftershocks.
+Don't use a fireplace with a damaged chimney - It could start a fire or let poisonous gases into your home.